gloveboxes/Azure-Sphere-Rover-Bot-FreeRTOS-with-Azure-IoT/README.md

 ![](resources/architecture.png)

+---

 ## What you will learn

-You will learn how to integrate a Realtime FreeRTOS application responsible for running a timing sensitive ultrasonic distance sensor with the security and cloud connectivity of Azure Sphere.
+You will learn how to integrate a Real-time FreeRTOS application responsible for running a timing-sensitive ultrasonic distance sensor with the security and cloud connectivity of Azure Sphere.

 ---